Written by Susan Lane SLCM Keeper of ColourMine

 My Final Reflections on the Day

-I wrote this poem because of a deeply personal experience during life, and I found it easier to cope with and understand the grieving process when I wrote it all down; it still has the same emotional effect that it did on the day I wrote it.
+I wrote this poem because of a deeply personal experience during my life, and I found it easier to cope with and understand the grieving process when I wrote it all down; it still has the same emotional effect that it did on the day I wrote it.

-Over time the grief does lessen but it doesn’t ever disappear completely and when anyone asks how you are, you just get better at hiding the truth.
+Over time the grief does lessen, but it doesn’t ever disappear completely, and when anyone asks how you are, you just get better at hiding the truth.

 © Susan Lane.
 All rights reserved.
 No part of this publication may be reproduced, stored, or transmitted in any form without prior written permission from the author.